Mango Tree Goa is a UK registered charity, which was

 do the same.

-children through five projects which you can read more
+children through two projects which you can read more

-partner is The Mango Tree Trust at Mango House near
+Our main partner is The Mango Tree Trust which runs both

 We have set out answers to what we expect to be the